Redislabs-Solution-Architects/redis-mcp-demo/conversation-context/README.md

 - Create new API key -> Ensure you have credit

 ### 3. Clone Redis MCP Server
+In order to connect to Redis, an MCP Server needs to be downloaded and running.
+The following commands download the MCP Redis Server Repo.
+In Step 5, you will begin running the server.

 ```bash
 git clone https://github.com/redis/mcp-redis.git
 cd mcp-redis